 When I woke up this morning it felt like I had a writing duty on my hands.
 I couldn’t stop typing.
 So it seems like this is a story that needs to be told.
-This time in a different way, more detailed, honest and unpasteurised.
+This time in a different way, more detailed, honest and unpasteurized.
 You know, just like organic milk.
-It might taste a little funky to begin with, but after a while you might realise that it is better for you than the fake shit.
+It might taste a little funky, to begin with, but after a while, you might realize that it is better for you than the fake shit.
 So what does milk has to do with my story?
 Absolutely nothing.
 But the title has everything to do with what happened, and let me tell you, it was everything else than a pleasant party in my pants.

-In my life I have made choices that I wouldn’t have done over again today.
-I have made mistakes, like most people do at some point.
-I have been challenged in ways that has worked out as life lessons.
-Yet nothing in my life had prepared me for what were to become the biggest challenge of them all.
-I was in deep shit (to say it in a simple way) and I absolutely hated the process as it desperately tried to teach me something, but I guess that is how it works.
+In my life I have made choices that I wouldn’t have done over again today, I have made mistakes like most people do at some point.
+I have been challenged in ways that have worked out as life lessons.
+Yet nothing in my life had prepared me for what was to become the biggest challenge of them all.
+I was in deep d00-doo, and I absolutely hated the process as it desperately tried to teach me something, but I guess that is how it works.
 We can only connect the dots when looking back, seeing how far we have come and how much we have learned along the way.
 Today that’s exactly what I am doing: looking back, connection the dots, and sharing my story with you.

 Backtracking a bit… while I was at the hospital I asked the doctor for advice.
 I asked what type of treatment would help my body to heal, and he gave me only one option: to do an operation so that I for the rest of my life would have to have a colostomy bag and use medicines.
 The thought of that was terrifying, so I desperately asked him if there were other ways, any at all?
 He crossed his arms in front of his chests and arrogantly answered: “No! you have no other choice.”